 As the sales process becomes increasingly digitalised, it is important for the business development manager to do more than just sell a product or service to keep clients coming back.
 They need to think of themselves as a partner who helps clients achieve their business goals through lasting solutions – not just a one-time quick-fix vendor.

-“Customers appreciate partners who truly understand their needs, and show flexibility and creativity in coming up with solutions that solve their problems,” shares Ingrid, “This is why companies are looking to hire business development leads who are able to communicate with customers closely, identify their pain points, and work with internal teams to tailor the products or services to suit customer needs.”
+“Customers appreciate partners who truly understand their needs, and show flexibility and creativity in coming up with solutions that solve their problems,” says our senior consultant, “This is why companies are looking to hire business development leads who are able to communicate with customers closely, identify their pain points, and work with internal teams to tailor the products or services to suit customer needs.”

 3) Ability to leverage marketing

 In addition to the traditional methods of networking, emailing, cold-calling and referrals, companies are also seeking business development leads who know how to work with marketing to generate a steady stream of inbound leads that are easy to convert.